cypress-io/cypress-documentation/source/api/commands/intercept.md

     */
   send(): void
   /**
-    * Wait for 'delayMs' milliseconds before sending the response to the client.
+    * Wait for 'delay' milliseconds before sending the response to the client.
     */
-  delay: (delayMs: number) => IncomingHttpResponse
+  delay: (delay: number) => IncomingHttpResponse
   /**
     * Serve the response at 'throttleKbps' kilobytes per second.
     */